180 E Market Street

 - Site 5 is in 800 feet on the right

-The Peters family is one of the most prominent example of African American property ownership before the Civil War.
+The Peters family is a notable example of black property ownership before the Civil War.
 They were well-known for several successful businesses.
-Joshua Peters was born free in Cumberland County in March 1783.
-He was "bound out" to a salesperson by authorities because his parents were not able to support their child financially.
+Joshua Peters was born free in Cumberland County in 1783.
+He was "bound out" to a salesperson by authorities because his parents were unable to support their child financially.
 He was under the care of a saddle-maker until the age of 21.
-He moved to Harrisonburg, where he met his wife, Sally, a free woman.
-With the skills he acquired in his youth, Joshua opened his shop and made saddles and harnesses.
-His shop was on East Market Street, now Truist Bank, next to his home.
+Joshua moved to Harrisonburg and met his wife, Sally Fortune, a free woman.
+With the skills he acquired in his youth, Joshua opened his shop and began making saddles and harnesses.
+His shop was on East Market Street next to his home.